Skip to main content

 2. UKVI Share Code

 Request your Share Code here.
 When prompted, select the option: “to prove my immigration status for anything else”.
-Do not select “to prove my right to work” or “to prove my right to rent,” as these codes are not valid for enrolment and may cause delays in your registration.3.
-Passport Stamp
+Do not select “to prove my right to work” or “to prove my right to rent,” as these codes are not valid for enrolment and may cause delays in your registration.

 You may or may not receive a stamp in your passport when you entered the UK.
-If you have received it, please upload a copy of it.4.
-Boarding Pass(es)
+If you have received it, please upload a copy of it.

 Upload the full content of your official visa decision email from UK Visas and Immigration (UKVI), confirming that your BNO visa has been granted and outlining your associated rights.

 As part of the online registration process, you will be prompted to upload your immigration documents.
-This step is essential to enable the ISS Compliance Team to carry out your Immigration Document Check.
+This step is essential to enable the ISS Compliance Team to complete your Immigration Document Check.

 Please note: You will not be able to proceed to the next stage of the Enrolment & Registration process until this check has been fully completed.